memo/ai-resources/README.md

 https://www.youtube.com/channel/UCB4_W1V-KfwpTLxH9jG1_iA (Spring 2014)
 https://www.youtube.com/channel/UCshmLD2MsyqAKBx8ctivb5Q (Fall 2013)
 https://www.youtube.com/user/CS188Spring2013 (Spring 2013)
 This is a fantastic introduction to *AI in general*, not specifically *ML* and introduces many different fundamental areas of AI and ML.
+Spreads the net very wide, so if all you're interested in is playing convolutional neural networks to make things like Deepdream, then 90% of this course won't be relevant.
 The first half is more agent-based AI starting with CSPs, decision trees, MDPs etc, and in that respect it is a bit unique compared to the other courses on this list.
 Then goes into various different classic ML topics.
 It is an introduction, so requires no prior knowledge of AI or ML, but it does go into maths, so requires decent understanding of the usual probability, linear algebra, calculus etc. Doesn't cover DL but a great foundation for a lot of AI and ML, especially if you want to get more into agent-based AI such as RL and Monte Carlo Tree Search (MCTS).

 **CS540 Machine Learning by Nando de Freitas @ UBC 2013**
 https://www.youtube.com/playlist?list=PLE6Wd9FR--EdyJ5lbFl8UuGjecvVw66F6
 This covers many classic ML and SI etc from start all the way to neural networks.
 Doesn't require prior knowledge of ML, so can be considered comprehensive introduction.
 It's way more thorough and detailed than Andrew Ng's Coursera and goes heavy into maths.
 Bear in mind it's a post-graduate CS course so it's quite advanced.
+Again spreads the net quite wide, but not as wide as CS188, instead goes deeper into some areas.
 Only brief intro to DL but comprehensive foundation in ML and SI.
 Nando is ace.
 Also prof at Oxford and works for Deepmind.

 **CS340 Machine Learning by Nando de Freitas @ UBC 2012**
 https://www.youtube.com/playlist?list=PLE6Wd9FR--Ecf_5nCbnSQMHqORpiChfJf